jaruizes/jaruizes.github.io/_posts/2019-08-15-microfrontends.md

 ### <a name="businesscap">Organized around Business Capabilities</a>

-Microfrontends aren't UI components (later we'll see the differences between them).
+Microfrontends aren't just UI components (later we'll see the differences between them).
 Microfrontends means implementing end-to-end business features "as a service".
-Descomposing the system into business capabilities should be the first step if we want to adopt this architecural style.
+Descomposing the system into business capabilities should be the first step if we want to adopt this architectural style.

 We do this exercise when we're defining microservices associated to our system but we do not do the same from the UI point of view and we build the same views in many applications.